The health benefits of coconut water

-Coconut water burst onto the scene – and into the fridge – a couple of years ago, touted as an all-round miracle drink.
-But is there any science to back up the health claims?
-Nutritionist Jo Lewin explains…
+Coconut water burst onto the scene a couple of years ago, touted as an all-round miracle drink.
+Registered nutritionist Jo Lewin explains these health claims.

 What is coconut water?